jracelis-hub/my-learning-notes/README.md

 **Background**

-I am graduated from **California State University, Fullerton** with a _Bachelors_ in _Mechanical Engineer_ where my first engineering job was in the pcb _(print circuit board)_ manufacturing industry.
-From there I moved to Rivian where I began go to experience the mix of hardware + software.
+I graduated from California State University, Fullerton with a Bachelors in Mechanical Engineer where my first engineering job was in the pcb (print circuit board) manufacturing industry.
+From there, I moved to Rivian where I began to learning more integration of hardware + software.
+I was intrugied by the software side of things, which made me pursue a deeper learning outside of work.
+Here I centralized area where I can keep all my notes in once spot while challenging myself with new topics.

 ## Repository Topics